dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Metrics

-The management canister can returns metrics for a given subnet.
+The management canister returns metrics for a given subnet.
 The definition of the metrics values is not captured in this formal semantics.

 Conditions